 The lightweight, asymmetrical Blaze next to it's burlier, heavier big brother the Galaxi.

 The Blaze retails for $479.95 which is not cheap.
 However, we think that if you value weight savings and want to be somewhat comfortable when backpacking with someone else, it's worth the money.
 We would pay the extra money and chose the Blaze over the FreeLite.
-If you're looking for a tent that will last you a really long time and can be stretched from the beginning of Spring to the very frosty end of Fall, consider the Anjan.
+If you're looking for a tent that will last you a long time and can stretch from the beginning of Spring to the very frosty end of Fall, consider the Anjan.
 If you're looking for a bit more comfort and don't care as much about weight, you can spend less and get the Editors' Choice winner, the Big Agnes Copper Spur HV UL2.
 NEMO has used quality design and materials to create the Blaze; it's worth it if you plan to cover a lot of miles with it on your back.

 The Blaze is set up for sleeping with heads at opposite end - the doors open in opposite directions.

 The Blaze wins our Top Pick Award for Lightweight.
 It is not the very lightest tent we tested, but it is the lightest two-door tent, and certainly the most livable and comfortable in its class.
-This is the tent we kept reaching for this summer.
+This tent is the one we kept reaching for this summer.
 Although it is not completely freestanding (similar to the Double Rainbow) it's super light and spacious — worth the $479!
 We love its futuristic, asymmetrical design and have not seen the likes of it before.
 It takes a little extra effort to set up properly and take good care of this high-end lightweight product, but we think it's worth the effort and the cost.
 For a lightweight, double wall tent with two doors, we're not sure what else you could ask for.
 It's more spacious and better in the wind that the Fly Creek.
 Although the vestibules are small, they work, especially given that you can fit more inside the tent than some of the other models we tested.

 Even though the NEMO Blaze's fly looks funny, it is on correctly and the body's interior nylon walls protect from splashback in places where the fly is high.

-We think the Big Agnes Copper Spur HV UL2 edges out the Blaze in all-around comfort, durability and weather resistance to take the Editors Choice Award, but just barely.
-If weight savings are your primary concern we highly recommend the NEMO Blaze.
+We think the Big Agnes Copper Spur HV UL2 edges out the Blaze in all-around comfort, durability, and weather resistance to take the Editors Choice Award, but just barely.
+If weight savings are your primary concern, we highly recommend the NEMO Blaze.